svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 -game <dmod directory> (Example:  dink.exe -game c:\dmods\island ) (this also sets -dmodpath automatically to the dmods parent directory)
 -dmodpath or --refdir <dir containing DMOD dirs> (Example:  dink.exe -game c:\dmods )

+Note:  If a .dmod file is put in the Dink HD directory (where the .exe is) it will be automatically installed and then deleted

 ------------- BETA VERSION -----------------